 - low-discrepancy sampling, Quasi-Monte Carlo integration, quantitative finance, information-based complexity, tractability theory, pseudorandomness of deterministic sequences.

-We particularly want to encourage female mathematicians to apply (but male applicants are also considered, of course).
+We particularly want to encourage female mathematicians to apply (but male applicants are considered as well, of course).

-*Edit: The letter of recommendation can be included in your application documents, but of course it can also be sent directly to me (firstname.lastname@example.org) by its author.
+*Edit: The letter of recommendation can be included in your application documents, but it can also be sent directly to firstname.lastname@example.org by its author.